Reviewed by: Roger Wohlner, Investing Editor

 Here are a few of the key differences to be aware of:

-- A SEP IRA can have more than one participant.
-If you are a small business owner with up to five employees, it might make sense to have a SEP IRA.
-A solo 401k only works if you are genuinely a one-person shop.
+- A SEP-IRA can have more than one participant.
+If you are a small business owner with up to five employees, it might make sense to have a SEP-IRA.
+A solo 401k only works if you have no employees.

 What Happens if You Hire Employees?

-A solo 401k is an appropriate plan for a person who works for himself.
+A solo 401k is an appropriate plan for a person who works for himself, or whose spouse or a business partner is involved in the company.
 It is not suitable for a company with employees.

 If you have a solo 401k and hire workers, you will be required to switch your solo 401k to a traditional 401k plan.
 And that can come with some hefty administrative costs and rules to follow.